PIE & NON-PIE FUNDS

-A person will be providing a discretionary investment management service where (acting on the authority of the client) they decide which financial products to acquire or dispose of on behalf of a client, even if they have to consult with that client prior to making a decision.
+Discretionary investment management service - A person will be providing a discretionary investment management service where (acting on the authority of the client) they make decisions on which financial products to acquire or dispose of on behalf of a client, even if they have to consult with that client prior to making a decision.

 The concept of 'an investment planning service' replaces the former 'financial planning service', the earlier definition criticised as being too wide.
 The new definition now covers a person designing, or offering to design, a plan for a client based on an analysis of the client's current and future overall financial situation, investment needs and future investment goals, where the plan includes one or more recommendations or opinions on how to realise those goals.

-Those who provide guidance on the procedure for acquiring or disposing of a financial product or who pass on financial advice are excluded from the regime.
+Those who provide guidance on the procedure for acquiring/disposing of a financial product or who pass on financial advice are excluded from the regime.

-- Categorisation of products: Several products have been re-categorised.
-Of note is the replacement of 'estate or interest in land' with 'land investment product' and changes to the categorisation of insurance and cash/term PIEs (such products yet to be defined by regulation).
+- Categorisation of products - There has been a re-categorisation of several products.
+Of note is the replacement of 'estate or interest in land' with 'land investment product' (yet to be defined by regulation) and changes to the categorisation of insurance and cash/term PIEs.

-- Wholesale/retail distinction: Persons who advise wholesale clients will not be required to be authorised, comply with the Code, or make disclosure (but will still be subject to general conduct requirements).
+- Wholesale/retail distinction - Persons who advise wholesale clients will not be required to be authorised, comply with the Code, or make disclosure (but will still be subject to general conduct requirements).
 The definition of 'wholesale client' is very broad.
-As part of the wholesale carve out, clients will be regarded as 'eligible investors' if they certify in writing that they have sufficient knowledge, skills or experience in financial matters to assess the value and risks of the financial products and the merits of services provided, and that they understand the consequences of certifying themselves as an eligible investor.
-Clients who would otherwise be classified as a wholesale client can opt out of being a wholesale client and will be regarded as retail clients entitled to the protections under the regime.
+As part of the wholesale carve out clients will be regarded as 'eligible investors' if they certify in writing that they have sufficient knowledge, skills or experience in financial matters to assess the value and risks of the financial products and merits of services provided, and that they understand the consequences of certifying themselves as an eligible investor.
+Clients who would otherwise be classified as a wholesale client can opt out of being a wholesale client, with the result being they will be regarded as retail clients entitled to the protections under the regime.

-A financial adviser service is 'personalised' if the adviser can identify the client and either the adviser has taken into account that client's particular financial situation or goals, or the client would reasonably expect the adviser to have taken them into account.
-Persons providing a nonpersonalised service (or a 'class service') will have lesser obligations to satisfy under the regime, although it should be noted that such obligations are yet to be confirmed by regulation.
+A financial adviser service is 'personalised' if the client is identifiable by the adviser and either the adviser has taken into account that client's particular financial situation or goals, or the client would reasonably expect the adviser to have taken them into account.
+Persons providing a non-personalised service (or a 'class service') will have lesser obligations to satisfy under the regime, although it should be noted that such obligations are yet to be confirmed by regulation.

 An individual cannot be the nominated representative of more than one QFE (unless the QFEs are related bodies corporate).

-- Powers: The Securities Commission has enhanced powers to monitor and enforce the FAA.
+- Powers - Enhanced powers for Securities Commission to monitor and enforce the FAA.

-- Scope: The regime applies to financial adviser services or broking services received by a client in New Zealand regardless of where the provider is resident, incorporated or carries on business; and services received by a client outside of New Zealand if provided by a person ordinarily resident/incorporated/carrying on business in New Zealand.
+- Services received by a client outside of New Zealand if provided by a person ordinarily resident/incorporated/carrying on business in New Zealand.

 Further regulations are expected any time, including in respect of disclosure and exemptions.